Business

 According to a National Bureau of Economic Research working paper published last week, employees at companies founded after 2015 are roughly twice as likely to work from home relative to firms that got their start before 1990.

 Companies born in 2020 — the ones that had no choice but to build themselves around remote work from day 1 — had the highest remote working days on average, at 1.74 per week.
-Still, post-lockdown cohorts (2021-25) allowed employees to work from home an average of 1.6 days, well above the average of ~0.9 days per week of those founded before 1980.
+While that trend has softened since, post-lockdown cohorts (2021-25) allowed employees to work from home an average of 1.6 days per week, well above the average of ~0.9 days of those founded before 1980.

 Leadership age tells a similar story, as younger firms and CEOs tend to be more comfortable adopting new technologies and flexible ways of working.
 Firms run by CEOs under 30 have an average of 1.4 work-from-home days per week, compared to 1.1 days for those with CEOs who are 60 or older.